Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 The labor-intensive agricultural

-economies of the South during the 18th and 19th centuries were dependent upon
+economies of the South during the eighteenth and nineteenth centuries were dependent upon

 the continued institution of slavery.
 Because Northern industries depended upon